Dandav159/LeumiAssignment/README.md

 ### Terraform
 	1. Created VPC configuration with 1 public subnet (assign public IP), internet gateway, routing table, and rt to sn association.
 	2. Created EC2 instance configuration with apache snapshot.
-	3. Created security group allowing http traffic to instance from leumi proxy. (unclear if all traffic or only http should be allowed)
+	3. Created security group allowing http traffic from leumi proxy. (unclear if all traffic or only http should be allowed)
 	4. Created elastic IP for the instance.
 	5. Created NLB, listener on port 80 (forwards to tg), target group containing instance and instance->tg attachment.